STANAG 5066 The Standard for Data Applications over HF Radio

 Isode's view is that STANAG 5066 is key to deployment of applications over HF Radio.
-Isode provides STANAG 4406 Messaging, Internet Messaging, File Transfer and Directory Replication over STANAG 5066.
-Isode's solution suite is described on the webpage Applications for Military Radio & Satellite.
+Isode provides a suite of products supporting STANAG 5066, based around the Icon-5066 product.

 This paper has described STANAG 5066 and shown its critical role in supporting applications operating over HF Radio.
 The STANAG 5066 SIS protocol is the key integration point between HF Applications and the underlying HF Modem and Radio systems.